Natural Ways to Manage Hyperthyroidism

 We also recommend the use of good quality supplementation with Smarter Curcumin and also Smarter Gut Health, a probiotic that restores the bacteria balance in your gut.
 Gut Health is really important as well, especially if you're experiencing leaky gut syndrome.

-We also reviewed effective ways to support thyroid health and alleviate symptoms of hyperthyroidism all-natural, organic essential oils including lemongrass, frankincense, lavender, and wintergreen.
+We also reviewed effective ways to support thyroid health and alleviate symptoms of hyperthyroidism and reviewed some natural, organic essential oils including lemongrass, frankincense, lavender, and wintergreen.